fernandovclg/fernandovclg/README.md

 - 👨‍🏫 I'm currently working as a Business Consultant on Delloite
-- 🌱 I’m currently studying engeneering at IME
+- 🌱 I’m currently studying computer engeneering at IME
 - 💻 I colabareted on AlumniIme as a Web Developer
 - 👯 I collaborated on ImeJunior